 Ausfegen… is a performance work in reference to Joseph Beuys, in which Nickisch collects the remains of significant expressions of protest, left behind in the streets by the participants of protest marches and rallies.
 This performance work is next represented by installations showing the collected banners and other rally materials (which were stored in carefully constructed wooden boxes), and also by photo registration of these materials.

-Met with great positive response, the Flugblätter-project has already seen three editions since its first vernissage in Germany in the Summer of 2017.
+Met with great positive response, the Flugblätter-project has seen multiple editions since its first vernissage in Germany in the Summer of 2017.
 Birgit Jensen curated this first presentation in collaboration with author and artist Barbara Camilla Tucholski – which was shown at the artists´ estate Künstler Gut Loitz e.V. in Mecklenburg-Vorpommern, Germany.
 A second exhibition was presented in Spring of 2018 at Pictura, the oldest artists association in The Netherlands, in Dordrecht.
 This time in co-creation with artistic director Teresiña Talarico.
 The third show took place in Maebashi in Japan in the Fall of 2018, in collaboration with curator Kenzo Onoda.

 Further editions of Flugblätter are expected to follow.